• Pyvene

 ReFT: Representation Finetuning for Language Models

-An activation steering method that learns task-specific interventions on hidden representations of a frozen base model.
+An activation steering method that learns task-specific interventions on hidden representations representations of a frozen base model.
 ReFT outperforms parameter efficient fine-tuning methods such as LoRA on a variety of tasks.
 Led by Zhengxuan Wu and Aryaman Arora with Atticus Geiger contributing as a Pr(Ai)²R Group member.